openreachtech/eslint-plugin-openreachtech/documents/rules/en/no-else-if.md

 * Here's a summary of why `else if` is disallowed.

-### syntax sugar of nested if statements
+### else if causes complex nesting

-* `else if` is the sugar-coated syntax for nesting if statements; wherever `else if` is written, there will be as many nested conditional branches as there are repeated `else if`.
+* `else if` is the sugar-coated syntax for nesting if statements.
+Using `else if` causes nesting of conditional branches as many times as you use it.

 ### complex nested structures waste the reader's brain resources

-* Complex nesting of if statements bloats the code reader's effort in chasing down conditional branches.
-If all ifs were not nested, there would not be a single stack of if statements in the code reader's brain, thus not wasting brain resources.
+* Complex nesting of if statements increases the labor of the code reader in following the conditional branches.
+If every if does not nest, there is not a single stack of if statements in the code reader's brain, so brain resources will not be wasted.

 * In object-oriented programming, conditional branches with if statements can be designed without any nesting.
 We have decided to prohibit `else if` so that all engineers can work on programming without avoiding precise class design.